 - Thermostats and home zoning

-- Indoor air quality products including air filters and air purification systems
+- Indoor air quality products such as air filters and air purification systems

-Some are HVAC-R professionals, which means they also work with refrigeration.
+Some are HVAC-R pros, which means they also can take care of refrigeration.

 Is HVAC a Hard Career?

-While HVAC can be physically hard, it can also be highly satisfying.
+While HVAC can be physically demanding, it can also be highly satisfying.
 As a technician you’ll be required to be able to:

-- Work in extreme settings, like tight or dirty spaces.
+- Work in extreme settings, including tight or dirty spaces.

-- Work in hot or cold areas as equipment is often outdoors.
+- Work in hot or cold areas because equipment is usually outdoors.

 - Work evenings, weekends and overtime during peak demand.

-It’s a good career choice if you want to:
+It’s a good career option if you want to:

-- Not be saddled with heavy amounts of student debt.
+- Not have heavy amounts of higher education debt.

-- Avoid sitting at a desk or in an office.
+- Avoid working at a desk or in an office.

-- Have job security realizing your position can’t be outsourced.
+- Have job security being sure your position can’t be outsourced.

-- Become your own boss and run your own profitable business.
+- Work as your own boss and have your own profitable business.

-Average Salary for HVAC Technicians and Other HVAC Careers
+Potential Compensation for {Professional Technicians|Technicians|Full-Time Technicians and Other HVAC Careers

 HVAC manager, $72,515 average salary